The Elysian Portal

 If we turn to our right though after entering into the small chamber, we find that there is yet another hole in another wall.
 The robbers have been in here too.
 The débris is still lying on the floor.

-Peter measured and drew up a plan.
-Later he found exactly the same plan documented in Baiae-Misenum by A Borriello & M D’Ambrosio, published in 1979.
+Peter Knight measured and drew up a plan.
+He later found exactly the same plan documented in Baiae-Misenum by A Borriello & M D’Ambrosio, published in 1979.

 A Borriello & M D’Ambrosio plan of 1979.
 Although documented, no mention was made of the tunnel exiting to the right of the sketch, through the robber’s hole.